revaturelabs/interviewquestions/Java/Java 8/Functional interface.md

 - Comparable
 </details>

-8: What is the use of @Functional Interface annotation?
+8: What is the  primary condition to convert Anonymous class to lambda expression?
 <details><summary> Show Answer</summary>

-It forces the Java compiler to indicate that the interface is a functional interface, so it should not allow having more than one abstract method.
+- The Anonymous classes should have only one abstarct method/ non default methods so that it can be converted into lambda expression.
+- Functional interface is uimplemneted using lambda expression. which is also called as SAM(Single Abstract Method)
 </details>

 9: Does lambda expression execute on its own?
 Explain.